 Big shoutout to this amazing 4th grader for completing the WIDA language program!
 We are so proud of all her hard work and progress.
 Way to go! 🎉👏

-23 days ago, Odyssey Elementary
+2 months ago, Odyssey Elementary

 A young girl stands in front of four smiling women in a school office setting, holding a certificate with a gold seal and red ribbon.
 The adults, wearing staff lanyards and badges, stand behind her posing for the photo.
 The group is in front of large windows with colorful paper displays visible in the background.
 A round wooden table is in the foreground.